starwing/luautf8/README.md

 This module adds UTF-8 support to Lua.

-It use data extracted from
+It uses data extracted from
 [Unicode Character Database](http://www.unicode.org/reports/tr44/),
 and tested on Lua 5.2.3, Lua 5.3.0 and LuaJIT.

-parseucd.lua is a pure Lua script generate unidata.h, to support convert characters and check characters' category.
+parseucd.lua is a pure Lua script which generates unidata.h, to support converting characters and checking characters' category.

-It mainly used to compatible with Lua's own string module, it passed all string and pattern matching test in lua test suite[2].
+It is compatible with Lua's own string module and passes all string and pattern matching tests in the Lua test suite[2].

 It also adds some useful routines against UTF-8 features, such as:
-- a convenient interface to escape Unicode sequence in string.
+- a convenient interface to escape Unicode sequences in strings.
-- string insert/remove, since UTF-8 substring extract may expensive.
+- string insert/remove, since UTF-8 substring extraction may be expensive.
-- calculate Unicode width, useful when implement e.g. console emulator.
+- calculate Unicode width, useful when implementing e.g. console emulator.
-- a useful interface to translate Unicode offset and byte offset.
+- a useful interface to translate Unicode offsets and byte offsets.
 - checking UTF-8 strings for validity and removing invalid byte sequences.
+- converting Unicode strings to normal form.

-Note that to avoid conflict with the Lua5.3's buitin library 'utf8', this library produce a file like lua-utf8.dll or lua-utf8.so. so use it like this:
+Note that to avoid conflict with Lua5.3's built-in library 'utf8', this library produces a file like lua-utf8.dll or lua-utf8.so. so use it like this:

 ```lua
 local utf8 = require 'lua-utf8'
 ```

-in your codes :-(
+in your code :-(

 [2]: http://www.lua.org/tests/5.2/